 How Does Chrome Work for You?

-Because Chrome still controls a huge majority of the browser market, it’s unlikely that you’ve switched to another browser, like the ever under-appreciated Opera, or the ultra-new Edge.
+Because Chrome still controls a huge majority of the browser market, it’s unlikely that you’ve switched to another browser like Firefox, the ever under-appreciated Opera, or the ultra-new Edge.
 If you’re still using Google’s popular browser, we want to know why, and if you have any problems with resource consumption or speed.

 And check out our fixes for Google Chrome crashes if you need troubleshooting help.